 Op Pandas then has a number of bronze commanders that have responsibility for operation, or functional command aspects and feed into silver.
-For example Insp Dixon is Community Bronze Supt Crowcroft is Public Order Bronze etc

 The operations room has an Operations bronze commander running and coordinating the information and response from all the bronzes, and acting as a hub to problem solve quickly as the incident progresses, or issues are identified.